davide4hire/homebrew-teleport/README.md

 # Version Specific Teleport Tap

 homebrew-core only has formula for latest versions of teleport.
-This Tap allows the installs previous versions
+This Tap allows the installs of previous major versions of Teleport.

 ```bash
 brew tap jmoney8080/teleport